 It was here that Damian and Ian crossed paths.
 Now settled in the Holme Valley and seeking a roaster for his Oromo project, Ian was led by his nose towards the Bolling Roastery near his house.
 Damian then began to roast for him and the rest as they say is history.

 Dark Woods past successes in the Great Taste Awards continued this year, winning more “stars” than any other coffee company again, as well as another "Golden Fork" for Best Northern Product, for Panama La Huella (natural) .
-This has led to relationships with some of the UK’s most high-profile food and drink outlets, such as our specially commissioned range for Liberty in London.
+This has led to relationships with some of the UK’s most high-profile food and drink outlets, such as our specially commissioned range for Liberty and Fortnum & Mason.
 The Great Taste Awards have over 12,000 products entered each year with only a handful receiving the top 3 star accolade, and they are judged by a wide range of food and drink experts, not just coffee specialists.

 "Cafe de Panama" 100% Gesha (Honey)